cyberark/pas-reporter-dataprocessing/README.md

 # pas-reporter-dataprocessing

 This repository contains dataprocessing logic of PAS Reporter v0.60.
-IT DOES NOT CONTAIN THE ENTIRE SOURCE CODE OF THE TOOL (e. g. it does not contain the UI logic, settings management, etc.).
+It does not contain the entire source code of the tool (e. g. it does not contain the UI logic, settings management, etc.).

 A main purpose of this repository is to provide transparency of how the PAS Reporter determines the reporting information.